LASIK permanently thins and weakens the cornea, which may lead to progressive steepening and bulging (ectasia).

 Topographies of post-LASIK ectatic corneas

 The first three images below are corneal topographies of eyes that developed ectasia after LASIK.
 The large range of colors represent significant changes in corneal steepness and refractive power across the central diameter of the cornea.
 Red represents the steepest areas of the cornea where the cornea is protruding.
 Deep blue represents the flattest areas.
 These topographies demonstrate corneas with very irregular surfaces full of hills and valleys and not smooth or spherical.
 Corneal surface irregularity produces a distorted image on the retina.
 Compare these topographies of post-LASIK ectasia to the topography of a normal, unoperated eye (bottom-right).
+The topography below-left of a post-LASIK eye with ectasia shows extreme power changes within the patient's visual field (central cornea), which leads to severe visual distortions.
+The deep red area at the 4:00 position is the location of the ectasia (bulging).

 The topography below-right shows the steepest area of the cornea (ectasia) at the 11:00 - 12:00 position.